Zhu Liang (politician): Career

 After the establishment of the People's Republic of China in 1949, Zhu was appointed deputy director of the Service Department of the Shanghai Municipal Working Committee of the China New Democratic Youth League (now Communist Youth League of China), secretary-general of the Shanghai Municipal Youth Federation, and deputy director of the Shanghai Municipal Sports Preparatory Committee.
 In 1951, he was the representative of the Central Committee of the Chinese New Democratic Youth League to the headquarters of the World Democratic Youth League in Hungary, and a journalist for the Chinese Press Corps at the Geneva Conference.

 In 1954, Zhu was made head of the Central International Liaison Department of the Chinese New Democratic Youth League.
 In 1962, he was elevated to deputy head of the International Liaison Department of the Central Committee of the Communist Youth League of China and secretary-general of the All-China Youth Federation.

 In 1966, the Cultural Revolution broke out.
 Zhu was sent to the May Seventh Cadre Schools to do farm work.

 Zhu was reinstated in 1972.
 He was named director of the 8th Bureau of the International Department of the Chinese Communist Party in 1972.
 He moved up the ranks to become deputy head in 1981 and head in 1985.
 In 1986, he accompanied then General Secretary of the Chinese Communist Party Hu Yaobang on visits to West Germany, France, Italy and the United Kingdom.
 He served this role until 1993.
-From 1993 till his retirement in 1998, he was the director of the Foreign Affairs Committee of the National People's Congress.
+From 1993 until his retirement in 1998, he was the director of the Foreign Affairs Committee of the National People's Congress.